xiaoyooo/aqua-theme/README.md

 ## Legals

+Based on Soda Theme by Ian Hill (http://buymeasoda.com/).

 This theme contains some icons from the excellent [Pictos](http://pictos.drewwilson.com/) series by Drew Wilson.
 Any use of these icons, other than for the purpose of the theme itself, would need to comply with Drew's [icon licensing agreement](http://stockart.drewwilson.com/license/).